 The White House Easter Egg Roll is a tradition that has spanned more than 130 years and numerous Presidents.The event is held on the South Lawn of the White House.The egg roll itself involves rolling a hard-boiled colored egg on the lawn with a large serving spoon, although the event now has many more activities for participants, such as musical groups, an egg hunt, sports, reading, cooking, and crafts, among other activities.
 For participating, each child is given a commemorative wooden Easter egg signed by the President and First Lady.Under current rules, a family must have at least one child 12 or under to attend.
-The White House Easter Egg roll is held on the Monday after Easter.The 2013 White House Easter Egg Roll is scheduled for April 1, 2013.
-The theme for the 2013 Easter Egg Roll is "Be Healthy, Be Active, Be You."
+The White House Easter Egg roll is held on the Monday after Easter.The 2014 White House Easter Egg Roll is scheduled for April 21, 2014.
 The tickets for the Easter Egg Roll are usually distributed by an online lottery a few weeks prior to the event.

 HISTORY OF THE WHITE HOUSE EASTER EGG ROLL

 Originally started as an

 children in Washington, D.C. on Capitol Hill on their day off from school,